chaitanyasivathmika19/C-Practice/README.md

 | `evenoroddsum.c` | Counts even and odd numbers in an array | Arrays, modulo `%`, conditionals |
 | `sta.cpp` | C++ version of the stack example | C++ syntax, stack logic using STL/custom class |

-📝 *You can extend this table as you add more programs.*

 ---